Njinga785/Njinga785/README.md

 ### Send me a message

-I am open for collaborations, so if you have some questions about my work, fell free to sendme a message.
+I am open for collaborations, so if you have some questions about my work, fell free to send me a message.
 Here is where you can:

 *  <a href="https://linkedin.com/in/laure-adrienne-njinga">
     <img alt="linkedin" src="https://img.shields.io/badge/linkedin-blue?logo=linkedin"/>